-These scams work because they exploit the friendship and trust that exist in these groups, as they have something in common with each other.
-Since these groups are so tight-knit, it is difficult for law enforcement or regulators to detect affinity scams.
-Victims usually fail to notify the authorities, and instead, attempt to work things out within their group.
-This is even more true when the fraudsters have used well-known leaders of the group to convince others to invest in the scam.
+These scams work because they exploit the friendships and trust that exist in these groups, as the people have something in common with each other.
+Since these groups are so tightly knit, it is difficult for law enforcement or regulators to detect affinity scams.
+Victims usually fail to notify the authorities and instead attempt to work things out within their group.
+This is even truer when the fraudsters have used well-known leaders of the group to convince others to invest in the scam.

 Avoiding Affinity Fraud

-- Check Out Everything - You have to check out every part of the investment, even if the person seems trustworthy.
+- Check Out Everything: You have to check out every part of the investment, even if the resentative seems trustworthy.
 Never make any investment based only on the recommendation of any member of a group that you belong to, such as a religious or ethnic group.
-Investigate every investment and check the truth of all statements that you are told about this investment.
+Investigate every investment, and check the truth of all statements that you are told about this investment.
 Remember, the person telling you about the investment may not realize that the investment is bad, as they, too, may be taken for a ride.

-- Get Everything in Writing - You also must be skeptical of any investment that is not given to you in writing.
+- Get Everything in Writing: You also must be skeptical of any investment opportunity that is not given to you in writing.
 Fraudsters try to avoid putting anything in writing, but a legitimate investment is almost always in writing.
-Also, avoid any investment that you are asked to keep confidential.
+You also should avoid any investment that you are asked to keep confidential.

-- Think About It - You should also make sure that you are thinking about any investment opportunity you have.
-Do not allow yourself to be rushed into or pressured to invest in any opportunity.
-Just because someone else has made money or claims to make money on an investment does not mean you will, too.
+- Think About It: You should also make sure that you are thinking about any investment opportunity you have.
+Do not allow yourself to be rushed or pressured to invest in any opportunity.
+Just because someone else has made money or claims to make money on an investment, that does not mean you will, too.

-- Use Caution When Checking E-mail - Fraudsters are commonly using the Internet to target specific groups through e-mail.
-If you get an e-mail from a person you don't know with a "can't miss" investment, it is best for you to pass up the opportunity and hot delete.
+- Use Caution When Checking E-mail: Fraudsters commonly use the Internet to target specific groups through e-mail.
+If you get an e-mail from a person you don't know with a "can't miss" investment, it is best for you to pass up the opportunity and hit delete.